-- The cost of the corporate tax credit was \$2.5 million in FY 2018.
-The credit was claimed by 14 taxpayers at an average of \$180,900 per claim. - The cost of the individual tax credit was \$100,000 in FY 2017.
-The credit was claimed by 8 taxpayers at an average of \$12,500 per claim.
-Data for 2018 has not been released due to confidentiality rules. - The Pollution Control Equipment was created to incentivize the purchase of pollution control and pollution prevention equipment in Arizona. - The tax credit has been used towards the purchase of approximately \$1.3 billion in pollution control equipment since it was created in 1994.
+- The cost of the corporate tax credit was \$1,324,967 in FY 2023.
+The credit was claimed by 8 taxpayers at an average of \$165,621 per claim. - The individual tax credit is no longer available as it was repealed by Laws 2022, Chapter 235. - The Pollution Control Equipment was created to incentivize the purchase of pollution control and pollution prevention equipment in Arizona. - The tax credit has been used towards the purchase of approximately \$1.5 billion in pollution control equipment since it was created in 1994.